RoboStack/ros-noetic/README.md

 To get started with conda (or mamba) as package managers, you need to have a base conda installation.
 Please do _not_ use the Anaconda installer, but rather start with [`miniforge` / `mambaforge`](https://github.com/conda-forge/miniforge) or [`miniconda`](https://docs.conda.io/en/latest/miniconda.html), which are much more "minimal" installers.
 These installers will create a "base" environment that contains the package managers conda (and mamba if you go with `mambaforge`).
 After this installation is done, you can move on to the next steps.

 > Note: Make sure to _not_ install the ROS packages (in particular the `ros-noetic-catkin` package) in your base environment as this leads to issues down the track.
+On the other hand, conda and mamba must not be installed in the robostackenv, they should only be installed in base.
 Also do not source the system ROS environment, as the `PYTHONPATH` set in the setup script conflicts with the conda environment.

 ```bash
 conda create -n robostackenv python=3.8